zeeshanmcp12/kubernetes/nodes.md

   - kubectl describe pod nginx
 - kubectl get pods -o wide --all-namespaces=true
   - This will show pod details like namespace, pod name, it's ip and which node this pod is running in etc.
+- kubectl config view
+  - This will show the cluster configurations that stored in ~/.kube/config file
+- kubectl config view --minify=true
+  - This will show the active cluster configurations
+- kubectl cluster-info
+  - Output:
+  - Kubernetes control plane is running at https://<ip>:<port>

 - These commands works for Google Cloud platform to authenticate/authorize with gcp: gcloud container clusters get-credentials my-first-cluster-1 --zone asia-south1-a --project ans-dev